 Xamarin for Windows allows iOS applications to be written and tested within Visual Studio, with a networked Mac providing the build and deployment service.

-This article covers the steps to install and configure the Xamarin.iOS tools on each computer, in order to build iOS applications using Visual Studio.
+This article covers the steps to install and configure the Xamarin.iOS tools on each computer to build iOS applications using Visual Studio.

 Developing for iOS inside Visual Studio provides a number of benefits:

-- Creation of a single cross platform solution for iOS, Android and Windows applications.
+- Creation of cross-platform solutions for iOS, Android and Windows applications.

-- Using your favourite Visual Studio tools (such as Resharper and Team Foundation Server) for all your cross-platform projects, including iOS source code.
+- Using your favorite Visual Studio tools (such as Resharper and Team Foundation Server) for all your cross-platform projects, including iOS source code.

 Requirements & Installation

-There are a few requirements that must be adhered to when developing for iOS on Visual Studio.
-As briefly mentioned in the overview, a Mac is required to compile the .ipk file, and applications cannot be deployed to a device without Apple’s certificates and code-signing tools.
-The iOS simulator can also only be used on a Mac.
+There are a few requirements that must be adhered to when developing for iOS in Visual Studio.
+As briefly mentioned in the overview, a Mac is required to compile IPA files, and applications cannot be deployed to a device without Apple’s certificates and code-signing tools.
+Also, the iOS simulator can be used only on a Mac.

 There are a number of configuration options available, so you can decide which works best for your development needs.
 These are listed below:

 - Use a Mac just as a Build Host.
-In this sceanario it would be simply connected to the same network as a Windows machine with the tools installed .
+In this scenario it would be simply connected to the same network as a Windows machine with the necessary tools installed.

 Visual Studio Features for iOS